daalagelerua/holbertonschool-low_level_programming/README.md

 To make a variable unchangeable use the const keyword
 - const int myNum = 15;
-A good practice is to write/declare the name of the constant in uppercase
-- const int MYNUM = 15;

 - ++ increase the value of a variable by 1
 - -- decrease the value of a variable by 1